Monthly tips are categorized by: To-Dos, What to Plant, or Pests and Diseases. Scroll through the list to see items in each category.

 Late spring and early summer are the time fire blight shows itself.
 Fire blight is a bacterial disease that makes plants look as though they have been damaged by fire.
 It attacks apples, pear and quince, most often, but can also infect ornamentals, such as toyon and pyracantha.
 Very often, the growing tip folds over into a shepherd’s crook shape.

 Fire blight spends the winter in cankers or wounds on the plant and resumes bacterial growth in the spring.
 There may be oozing from the canker.
 It is spread by insects, rain, or pruning.
-Infection can extend into limbs, trunks, or the root system and June kill the tree.
+Infection can extend into limbs, trunks, or the root system and can kill the tree.
 Complete removal of any diseased tissue is critical.
 Dip clippers into a 1 part bleach, 9 parts water solution between each cut to prevent reinfection.
 The final cut should be 8-12 inches below the diseased area.
 The UC Pest Note on Fire Blight contains photos and more information.- April, May, June

 Our local gophers are also called pocket gophers.
 They make their presence known with crescent shaped mounds of dirt in the garden.
 Snacking on plant and tree roots as they tunnel through the soil, they are active year round and can have up to three litters each season in well-watered areas.
 Gophers also gnaw on irrigation lines and divert water into their tunnels, making it difficult to properly water plants.
 Adults live about three years.
 Homeowners can use several methods to control them.
 Locating the main tunnel is the first step.
 Placing Macabee or Gophinator or box traps or poison baits are explained in detail in the UC Pest Note on Gophers.
 Another method involves excluding them with wire fencing.
-Ultrasonic devices and chewing gum have been tested and are not considered to be effective.- May, June, July
+Ultrasonic devices and chewing gum have been tested and are not considered to be effective.- May, June, July, Any month

 - Integrated Pest Management and Beneficial Insects

 Our gardens contain far more beneficial insects than pests.
 Any time pesticides are used, both good and bad insects die.
 This upsets garden ecosystems.
 Use of pesticides can also pollute waterways and may put our children and pets at risk, along with other environmental consequences.
-We can dramatically reduce pest problems by practicing Integrated Pest Management, which includes planting native species, following good cultural practices, and encouraging beneficial insects, such as lady beetles, lacewings and soldier beetles- March, April, May, June, July, August, September, October
+We can dramatically reduce pest problems by practicing Integrated Pest Management, which includes planting native species, following good cultural practices, and encouraging beneficial insects, such as lady beetles, lacewings and soldier beetles- April, May, June, July, August, September, October, Any month

 - Mosquitoes May Be Breeding In Your Yard